Engee documentation

 Yes

-# Volumetric efficiency at nominal conditions — volumetric efficiency at nominal conditions
+# Volumetric efficiency at nominal conditions — volumetric efficiency under nominal conditions

 Details

 The ratio of the actual flow rate to the ideal flow rate under nominal conditions.
 This value under standard operating conditions can usually be found in the manufacturer’s specification.
-The unit uses this parameters to calculate the internal leakage flow rate.
+The unit uses this parameter to calculate the internal leakage rate.

 Dependencies